silnrsi/wstr/Contributing.md

 code .
 ```

-Or you could do File -> Open Folder from VScode directly and browse to your local WSTR git repository.
+Or you could do **File -> Open Folder** from VScode directly and browse to your local WSTR git repository.
+You should only add or modify files in `src/content/docs/`.

 VScode will then show you a dialog box in the bottom right-hand corner indicating *"Folder contains a Dev Container file, Reopen folder to develop in a container"*.